As you might already know, both of Georgia’s U.S. Senate seats will be on the ballot next November.

 At the end of August, former Lt.
 Gov. nominee Sarah Riggs Amico launched her campaign centered around “faith” and a promise to renew voters’ faith in elected officials.
 The car-hauling executive pointed to her business experience and her statewide run for office last year as reasons she could win the nomination and defeat Perdue.

 On Sept.
-10, Jon Ossoff became the fourth Democrat to mount a campaign for Senate.
+10, Jon Ossoff became the fourth Democrat to mount a campaign for Senate against Perdue.
 The one-time Congressional candidate and investigative documentary filmmaker said he wants to root out corruption in Washington.

 A new challenger approaches

-All three candidates say they are staying in the race against Perdue, in light of Georgia Senate #2 coming into play.
-Isakson is resigning from office at the end of 2019 due to health concerns, so Kemp will have to appoint a replacement.
+All three candidates say they are staying in the race against Perdue, even with Georgia Senate #2 in play.
+Isakson resigned from office at the end of 2019 due to health concerns, so Kemp appointed Loeffler to fill his seat.

-State law dictates that person will hold the seat until a special election occurs during the next-planned statewide election, which happens to be… November 2020.
+State law dictates Loeffler will hold the seat until a special election occurs during the next-planned statewide election, which happens to be… November 2020.

 The special election is often known as a “jungle primary.”
 All candidates of all parties who qualify for the race appear on the same ballot, and the top-two vote-getters regardless of party advance to a runoff if nobody gets above 50%.